soodoku/studio/README.md

 *   **Firebase Errors (Auth/Firestore/Storage)**:
     *   Ensure all `NEXT_PUBLIC_FIREBASE_...` variables in `.env.local` are correct and **not** placeholder values.
 If using Firebase Studio, double-check the injected environment variables.
     *   Verify Email/Password authentication, Firestore, and Storage are enabled in your Firebase project console.
-    *   **Check Firestore and Storage Rules:** Ensure `firestore.rules` and `storage.rules` allow the necessary read/write access for authenticated users.
-Use the Firebase console simulators to test rules.
-Deploy rules using `firebase deploy --only firestore:rules` and `firebase deploy --only storage:rules`.
+    *   **Check Deployed Firestore and Storage Rules:** Ensure `firestore.rules` and `storage.rules` have been **deployed** using the Firebase CLI (`firebase deploy --only firestore:rules` and `firebase deploy --only storage:rules`).
+Check the Rules tab in the Firebase console.
+Deployed rules must allow the necessary read/write access for authenticated users based on their `request.auth.uid`.
     *   Check the browser console and `src/lib/firebase/clientApp.ts` for specific initialization error messages.
+    *   **"Permission Denied" errors (Storage/Firestore):** This *usually* means the security rules are incorrect or haven't been deployed correctly.
+Verify the `match` paths in your rules files align with the paths used in your code (`src/services/storage.ts` and `src/app/page.tsx`) and that the `request.auth.uid == userId` (or similar) condition is met.
 *   **Genkit Errors (Summarize/Quiz)**:
     *   Ensure the `GOOGLE_GENAI_API_KEY` in `.env.local` is correct and **not** the placeholder value.
     *   Confirm the `npm run genkit:dev` process is running in a separate terminal.
     *   Check the **Genkit terminal** for errors related to API key validation or model access.
     *   Make sure the Google AI (Generative Language API) is enabled in your Google Cloud project associated with the API key.
-*   **PDF Text Extraction Errors**:
+*   **PDF Text Extraction Errors (`pdf.worker.min.mjs` Not Found / Worker Errors)**:
     *   Ensure the `pdfjs-dist` worker file (`pdf.worker.min.mjs`) is correctly copied by Webpack (check `next.config.ts`).
-The path `/_next/static/chunks/pdf.worker.min.mjs` should be accessible in the browser (check Network tab in DevTools for 404s).
+    *   **Verify Worker Path:** In your browser's DevTools (Network tab), check if the request for `/_next/static/chunks/pdf.worker.min.mjs` returns a 200 status code.
+If it's a 404, the path is wrong or the file wasn't copied correctly.
+The path in `src/services/file-conversion.ts` must exactly match where Webpack places the file.
-    *   Check browser console for errors related to PDF parsing or worker loading (`Failed to fetch dynamically imported module`, etc.).
+    *   Check browser console for errors related to PDF parsing or worker loading (`Failed to fetch dynamically imported module`, `Setting up fake worker failed`, etc.).
 Password-protected or corrupted PDFs will cause errors.
 *   **Text-to-Speech Issues**:
     *   TTS relies on the browser's built-in capabilities (SpeechSynthesis API).
 Ensure your browser supports it.
 Some browsers/OS might have limited voice options or require specific settings.
 *   **PWA/Android Testing Issues**: